 One of the most overlooked areas in a revamp is dressing plain windows.
-More than just decoration, window treatments are important to keep pesky sunlight, sounds, and prying eyes from looking into your house.
+More than just decoration, modern blinds are important to keep pesky sunlight, sounds, and prying eyes from looking into your house.
 For many, it boils down to curtains or blinds.
 Just like wall paint, blinds and curtains can make a significant change in a space with advantages that can be easily overlooked during the renovating stages.
 When your house is craving for a refresh, the primary things that come to mind are floor remodeling or a fresh coat of paint.
 However, blinds and curtains are essential for any renovation as it not only adds a remarkable value to your house, but also elevates style and increase insulation capabilities.
 Apart from personal taste, it can be difficult to determine if blinds, curtains, or both are the best way to opt for, and what has the scope to actually enhance each room of your house.

 Which is the better one for your house?
 Worry not!!!
 Depending on your budget, decor style, and requirements, here is a quick guide that will help you decide which one is better:

 - Interior Style

 Choosing between blinds and curtains would vary on the vibe and décor style you are aiming for.
 By default, curtains can be easily matched with a wide array of decor styles as it comes in various colors, thicknesses, and patterns.
 For example, sheer curtains are excellent for radiating airy and light mood in Scandinavian or minimalist decor.
 On the other hand, rich and heavier curtain fabric materials such as velvet are an ideal suit for warm and contemporary decor.

 Blinds, too, are capable of showing versatility.
 More spaces are embedding decor styles like Scandinavian or sleek industrial appearance with the use of blinds.
 Pure white blinds radiate a kind of classic colonial beauty, while wooden Venetian blinds are good for achieving the hotel suite look in a house.

 In A Nutshell